zuleika326/phase-0-completing-assignments-learn-lab-gem/README.md

 ## Review

-Let's quickly review the process for completing assignments:
+Let's quickly review the entire process for completing and submitting
+assignments:

 1. Create a personal fork of the GitHub assignment by clicking the **Fork** button in the upper right corner of the assignment on Canvas.